comsci-uwc-isak/unit-1-project-Khalidismail876/README.md

 bash frame "Installation Complete"
 ### Developing the action of recording trip
+This code will record all travelled Km in the car file that is created.

 1. get the arguments and check (2)
 2. check that the car exist `test license.txt`
 3. add a new line to the file `license,txt`